CCXaoXX/HSNPL-master/DataSet/README.md

 # Dataset

 We've provided a pre-processed dataset, which can be used for easy runs.
+You also can find some details in the README of HSNPL-master.

 ## HeterogeneousGNN